Battambang province

 It is the fifth most populous province in Cambodia.
 In land area, Battambang is the fifth largest province of Cambodia.
 Battambang is one of the provinces included in the Tonle Sap Biosphere Reserve.
 The province's fertile rice fields have led to a mostly agricultural economy giving rise to the moniker "the rice bowl of Cambodia".
 The province features a range of cultures as well as natural resources.
 Seventy five percent of the area is jungles and mountains.
 The area has a tropical climate.

 Etymology

-Battambang literally means 'loss of staff or stick' in Khmer, referring to the local legend of Preah Bat Dambang Kranhoung.
+Battambang literally means '[to] lose [a] stick' in Khmer, referring to the local legend of Preah Bat Dambang Kranhoung.
 No stone inscriptions from the pre-Angkorian and Angkorian eras have yet been discovered containing mention of any contemporary villages or districts called "Battambang", but according to the document Mohachun Khmer, Srok Battambang (Battambang District) was used during the Angkor and post-Angkor eras.
 In Thai, the province is called Phra Tabong.